 Like cremation, aquamation is a method for preparing a deceased pet for its final disposition.
 Known as a more eco-friendly pet aftercare process, Aquamation uses water instead of flame in a process called alkaline hydrolysis.
 Alkaline hydrolysis is the process a body undergoes after burial, which can take up to 25 years.
 Aquamation essentially accelerates this process.

-With group aquamation, pets are aquamated communally with other pets.
-Cremains are then spread at sea by Tides to Tranquility.
+With Group Aquamation, pets are aquamated communally with other pets.
+Cremains are then spread at sea by Captain Dave's Dolphin and Whale Watching.